GAURITYAGI1/Text-to-Audio.Converter/README.md

 This project was inspired by the simplicity of text-to-speech functionalities and is built to demonstrate how easy it can be to implement using JavaScript and the Web Speech API.

 ---

+## Contributing

+Contributions are welcome!
+If you have suggestions or improvements, please submit a pull request or open an issue.

+---

+## Contact

+For any questions or feedback, you can reach out to [gaurityaggi7524@gmail.com](mailto:gaurityagi7524@gmail.com).

+---

 Made with by 💖 Gauri Tyagi.